xyluo25/pyufunc/README.md

 4. **Regular Updates and Maintenance:** Our team is dedicated to providing regular updates, ensuring that pyutilkit remains compatible with the latest Python releases and industry best practices.
 We actively welcome community feedback and continually refine the package to meet developers' evolving requirements.
 5. **Time and Effort Savings:** With pyutilkit, you can avoid reinventing the wheel by leveraging pre-existing, widely used utility functions.
 This saves you time and effort in writing custom utility functions and allows you to focus on the core aspects of your project.

-Let pyutilkit take care of the repetitive tasks while you focus on building remarkable Python applications.
-Empower your projects with the efficiency and elegance that comes with pyutilkit - your all-inclusive Python utility toolkit.
+Let pyutilfunc take care of the repetitive tasks while you focus on building remarkable Python applications.
+Empower your projects with the efficiency and elegance that comes with pyutilfunc - your all-inclusive Python utility toolkit.
 Happy coding!

-No Extra dependencies will be installed to your enviroment unless use some functions the need certain dependency, the function will automatically install required package when you use the function.
+No Extra dependencies will be installed to your enviroment unless use some functions that need certain dependency, the function will automatically install required package when you use the function.

 **Community and Support:**

 We welcome and encourage developers to contribute their valuable utility functions to pyutilkit by submitting pull requests on our GitHub repository, helping to enrich the package and benefit the wider Python community.

 Join the vibrant community of pyutilkit users for collaboration, support, and knowledge sharing.
-We welcome and encourage developers to contribute their valuable utility functions to pyutilkit by submitting pull requests on [our GitHub repository](https://github.com/xyluo25/pyUtilKit), helping to enrich the package and benefit the wider Python community.
+We welcome and encourage developers to contribute their valuable utility functions to pyutilkit by submitting pull requests on [our GitHub repository](https://github.com/xyluo25/pyutilfunc), helping to enrich the package and benefit the wider Python community.
 For further assistance, reach out to our dedicated support team via email: luoxiangyong01@gmail.com.

 **Comprehensive Overview of Utility Function-Related Packages**